REGISTER ONLINE BY DECEMBER 31, 2025!

 How to Prepare

-Supporting materials that have proven most useful include combinations of the following: production photographs, a design statement in outline form, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, recording of sound cues and manipulations that lead to those compositions, design bibles, story boards, costume plates, fabric and trim swatches, costume plot, cue synopsis, tracking sheets, and the like.
+Supporting materials that have proven most useful include combinations of the following: production photographs, a design statement outlining your concept and ideas, research images, preliminary sketches, white models, color models, color sketches, drafting including sections, magic sheets, recordings of sound cues and manipulations that lead to those compositions, design bibles, storyboards, costume renderings, fabric and trim swatches, costume plots, cue synopsis, tracking sheets, and the like.
 This is in no way meant to be a definitive list.
 Choose elements that best articulate and document the conceptual approach, process, and the production.

 Special Recognition (Affiliated Awards):